chen42/openbehavior/operantLicking/Assembly.md

 The frame is printed in two parts and put together using superglue.
 Because of its size, the results are much better if you print it on a heated platform.
 You can also print it as a single piece, but you need to enable 'supports' and remove them afterwards.
 ![] (images/frame0.jpg)

-Add a hex nut to the small opening on the spout holder.
-Use a thumbscrew to hold the spout (not shown) in place.
+Use sand paper to clean a small area of a spout.
+Then older a segment of solid core hookup wire to a spout with the help of one drop of stainless steel Flux (see parts list).
-![] (images/thumbscrew.jpg)
+![] (images/spout.jpg)

 Solder one 100 ohm resister to a 5 mm LED (clear).
 Cover it with a short segment of heat shrink tubing.
 ![] (images/cuelight.jpg)

 Insert the LED into the cue light slot.
 Fix it in place using the small piece.
+Add a hex nut to the small opening on the spout holder.
+Use a thumbscrew to hold the spout (not shown) in place.
-![] (images/cutlight2.jpg)
+![] (images/cuelight2.jpg)

 ## Switch Board
 The switches are used to provide bidirectional manual control of the syringe.